mvelarde238/mv23theme/readme.txt

 1.5.11 24-09-17
 - Fix components spacing
 - Get theme version from main theme
+- Fix common settings object: border dependencies and placeholder in margin

 1.5.10 24-09-17
 - Remove font weight bolder property for b and strong in normalize